xuzhg/Document/_posts/2015-04-17-02-02-model-builder-untyped.md

 ### Function

-We defines two functions.
+We define two functions.
 One is bound, the other is unbound as:
 {% highlight csharp %}
 IEdmTypeReference stringType = EdmCoreModel.Instance.GetPrimitive(EdmPrimitiveTypeKind.String, isNullable: false);
 IEdmTypeReference intType = EdmCoreModel.Instance.GetPrimitive(EdmPrimitiveTypeKind.Int32, isNullable: false);